Ethical Kiwisaver Funds - The Definitive Guide to Investing for the Future

 Important - Our research methodology:

 - We have relied on data from Morningstar to shortlist five ethical and balanced and growth-focused funds you may want to consider.
-Please note, we have used one-year returns as many ethical KiwiSaver funds are less than three years old due to the emergence of ethical funds in recent years.
 This list is not an endorsement of these funds.
-Returns are shown as After Fees/Before Tax.
+As with any investment, ethical or not, past returns are not a reflection of future results.

-With the above methodology in mind, we present ethical funds which stand out in a crowded market:
+- With the above methodology in mind, we present ethical funds which stand out in a crowded market:

 1. Pathfinder KiwiSaver Growth Fund